-The tasks were specified in the administrative handbook and a contract between NKS and the person in question.
+The tasks of the Nordic secretary were specified in the administrative handbook and a contract between NKS and the person in question.
 For a number of years 75% of a full time was required to fulfill the tasks.
-As some tasks became obsolete and modern work routines developed, and with a tougher economic situation, reductions of tasks and costs were made, especially as regards organizational structure and administrative matters.
-Thus, in later contracts the part-time percentage was reduced to, first, 60%, and later to 40%, then to 25%.
+With a tougher economic situation, cost reductions became necessary, especially as regards organizational structure and administrative matters.
+Thus, in later contracts the percentage was reduced to, first, 60%, and later to 40%, then to 25%.
 Effective from June 2006, the formal title was changed from Nordic secretary to NKS coordinator at a meeting on Nov.
 17, 2005, and the tasks were adjusted accordingly.
-The position as Nordic secretary was discontinued by the Owners as announced at the May 11, 2007 Board meeting.
-Starting in June 2008 the tasks of the Nordic secretary were taken over by the NKS Chair, the Secretariat and the Program Managers.
+The position as Nordic secretary was discontinued by the owners as announced at the May 11, 2007 Board meeting.
+Starting in June 2008 the tasks of the Noric secretary were taken over by the NKS Chair, the Secretariat and the program managers.